DavidUdell/sparse_circuit_discovery/README.markdown

 Current version is 0.2.1.

 The `sae_training` sub-directory is Joseph Bloom's, a dependency for importing his pretrained sparse autoencoders from HF Hub.
+The Neuronpedia wiki is Johnny Lin's.